6 Min Read

 If he watched Kim give birth he may have a hard time seeing her body in the same way he did before.
 It’s no longer a sexual temptation, but rather a mysterious vehicle for creating and delivering another human being.

-So, it may not be that your husband doesn’t find you attractive after the baby, but that he hasn't forgotten about your giving birth yet.
+So, it may not be that your husband doesn’t find you attractive after the baby, but that he hasn't yet come to terms with what he witnessed during the birthing process.
+Finding a way to see your body in a sexual manner means letting go of the imagery of delivery.

 It Could Be His Guilt, Not That You're Unattractive

 Most men are used to being in control and being able to help or fix things.
 When a woman gives birth there’s not a lot for them to do.
-So, many men felt powerless when their wives were in pain during delivery, or even guilty that they got you pregnant in the first place.
+Consequently, many men feel powerless when their wives are in pain during delivery, or even guilty that they got you pregnant in the first place.

 A lot of men may not even recognize this is how they feel, and if they do, they may feel guilty about saying anything.